-\ Data are subject to change as reporting becomes more complete. † 10-year historical average for 2018-19 season based on 2005-06 to 2017-2018 seasons, excluding 2008-09 and 2009-10 due to atypical seasonality; CI=confidence interval.
+Data are subject to change as reporting becomes more complete. † 10-year historical average for 2018-19 season based on 2005-06 to 2017-2018 seasons, excluding 2008-09 and 2009-10 due to atypical seasonality; CI=confidence interval.

-BC Children's Hospital Emergency Room

-In week 46, the proportion of visits to BC Children's Hospital Emergency Room (ER) attributed to ILI remains generally consistent with the historical average for the past 5 seasons (Figure 2).
+BC Children's Hospital Emergency Room In week 47, the proportion of visits to BC Children's Hospital Emergency Room (ER) attributed to ILI was slightly above the historical average for the past 5 seasons, but remained within the 95% confidence interval (Figure 2).

 Source: BCCH Admitting, Discharge, Transfer database (ADT).
-Data includes records with a triage chief complaint of "flu" or "influenza" or "fever/cough." \ 5-year historical average for 2018-19 season based on 2012-13 to 2017-18 seasons; CI=confidence interval.
+Data includes records with a triage chief complaint of "flu" or "influenza" or "fever/cough."
+5-year historical average for 2018-19 season based on 2012-13 to 2017-18 seasons; CI=confidence interval.

-Medical Services Plan

-In week 46, BC Medical Services Plan (MSP) general practitioner claims for influenza illness (II), as a proportion of all submitted MSP claims, remains within expected levels overall for the province (Figure 3).
-Some regional variation has been observed (Figure 4), notably a recent spike in the Northern Health Authority which will requiring further monitoring.
+Medical Services Plan In week 47, BC Medical Services Plan (MSP) general practitioner claims for influenza illness (II), as a proportion of all submitted MSP claims, remains stable and within expected levels overall for the province (Figure 3).
+Some regional variation has been observed (Figure 4), notably a recent spike in the Interior and Northern Health Authorities which will requiring further monitoring.

-Figure 3: Service claims submitted to MSP for influenza illness (II)\ as a proportion of all submitted general practitioner service claims, British Columbia, 2018-19
+Figure 3: Service claims submitted to MSP for influenza illness (II) as a proportion of all submitted general practitioner service claims, British Columbia, 2018-19

-\ Influenza illness is tracked as the percentage of all submitted MSP general practitioner claims with ICD-9 code 487 (influenza).
+Influenza illness is tracked as the percentage of all submitted MSP general practitioner claims with ICD-9 code 487 (influenza).
 Data for the period August 1, 2009 to July 31, 2010 have been excluded from the 10-year median calculation due to atypical seasonality during the 2009/2010 H1N1 pandemic year.
-MSP data beginning August 1, 2018 corresponds to sentinel ILI week 31; data are current to November 19, 2018.
+MSP data beginning August 1, 2018 corresponds to sentinel ILI week 31; data are current to November 26, 2018.